-Arizona is one of my favorite places in the world, and the best part about it is the fact that it has so many amazing locations for weddings and elopements.
+Arizona is one of my favorite places in the world, and the best part is there are so many amazing locations to elope in Arizona.
 Whether you’re looking for something…

 quaint and remote,

 I’m Tylee, a destination wedding and elopement photographer.
 I’ve seen the best places to elope in Arizona!
 I’m sharing my favorites below.
 Enjoy!

 This well-known spot is more than perfect for weddings and elopements.
 The Grand Canyon National Park is massive, and therefore requires special use permits and reservations if you hope to have your ceremony at one of the popular viewpoints.
 My personal favorite spots around the park for ceremonies are Shoshone Point, Grandeur Point, and Cape Royal Amphitheatre.
 For more information on how to elope in a United States National Park, I have a whole guide linked here.
 And to learn more specifics about eloping at the Grand Canyon, view this website for more information and to reserve permits.

 If you’re hoping to say ‘I Do’ amongst thousands of cacti, this is the place for your elopement.
 Saguaro is another incredible National Park for elopements located just 30 minutes outside of Tucson, Arizona.
 It is seriously cactus heaven, and offers so many different unique spots to tie the knot.Since it is another National Park, there is a special use permit that is required to get married here regardless of the size of your wedding.
 Check out more information on the wedding permits and instructions on how to apply here.

 Known as both a scenic and spiritual place, Sedona is the perfect setting to start your forever.
 My favorite place in Sedona for elopements and weddings is Cathedral Rock.